When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Introduction

-The lack of support for congestion pricing due to its social inequity issues~\cite{CP-Low-acceptance,wachs2005then} has led to a growing interest in the design of congestion-pricing schemes that are more equitable~\cite{WU20121273}.
-One approach that has been proposed recently to alleviate the inequity issues of congestion pricing is direct revenue redistribution, i.e., refunding the toll revenues to users in the form of lump-sum transfers.
-We note that the idea of revenue refunding is analogous to that of feebates\footnote{\href{https://theicct.org/spotlight/feebate-systems}{https://theicct.org/spotlight/feebate-systems}}, where refunds are used as a means to induce desirable behavior in society.
-Our work is centered on the design of congestion pricing and revenue refunding (CPRR) schemes that improve system performance, reduce wealth inequality, and benefit every user irrespective of their wealth or value-of-time.
+The lack of support for congestion pricing due to its social inequity issues\ifarxiv~\cite{CP-Low-acceptance,wachs2005then} \else~\cite{CP-Low-acceptance} \fi has led to a growing interest in the design of congestion-pricing schemes that are more equitable\ifarxiv~\cite{WU20121273,fair-deSouza}\else~\cite{WU20121273}\fi.
+One approach that has been proposed to alleviate the inequity issues of congestion pricing is direct revenue redistribution, i.e., refunding the toll revenues to users in the form of lump-sum transfers.
+The idea of revenue refunding is analogous to that of \href{https://www.globalfueleconomy.org/transport/gfei/autotool/approaches/economic_instruments/fee_bate.asp}{feebates}, where refunds are used as a means to induce desirable behavior in society.
+Our work is centered on the design of congestion pricing and revenue refunding (CPRR) schemes that improve system performance without reducing wealth inequality, and benefit every user irrespective of their wealth or value-of-time.
 We view our work as paving the way for the design of practical, sustainable, and publicly acceptable congestion pricing schemes.